17 Cool Attractions To Check Out in St. Louis For First-Time Visitors

 Traveling to St. Louis with kids?
 Visit the History Clubhouse, featuring 6,000 square feet of immersive, kid-friendly activities.
 Youngsters can take a trolley ride back in time, pilot a steamboat on the Mississippi, or learn about life in the ancient city of Cahokia.

-Exhibits rotate throughout the year; check the schedule on the official website.
+Exhibits rotate throughout the year; check the events schedule on the official website.

 Anheuser-Busch St. Louis Brewery